jianlin-cheng/BML_FAQ/FAQs/Summit_FAQ.md

   cd ../python
   conda activate $MY_PROJECT_DIR/venv (could have activated or not activated any Python/Conda environment in which to install DGL Python bindings) python setup.py install
-  Profit....?
-(To be fair, I still need to test that my Python installation of DGL is behaving properly, but I was finally at least able to have DGL show up in my "conda list" showing!)
   ```